Hexamite

 Overall attenuation in air can be composed from the following: geometric spreading, conduction and shear viscosity losses, molecular relaxation, boundaries, refraction by non-homogeneous atmosphere, diffraction by turbulence.
 Atmospheric absorption is a function of distance and is effected by secondary factors like temperature, humidity and atmospheric pressure.
 Decibel variations in atmospheric attenuation due to secondary factors can be more than an order of magnitude.

-The 40Khz Sonic Wave
+The 40Khz Sonic Wave (some applications using 40khz ultrasonic sensors)

 The amplitude of the wave reflected is directly proportional to how much surface is available on the object for coherent reflection.
 Surface size, shape and orientation, are major factors contributing to the strength of the reflected signal; material composition is also a factor.
 A part of the wave landing on the surface of the material is reflected, while a part of the wave penetrates the material and is eventually reflected of any surface boundaries encountered while travelling within the material.
 Hence you will receive a signal coming from inside the material as well, but it is minuscular.